Why your business needs a standardised sales process

-Intercom is a direct competitor for Drift, although there are differences in the service options like Drift they have an academy and scaling pricing.
-Where intercom is different, they have several add-on bundles, further increasing subscription prices to get to their ABM offering.
+Intercom - Intercom is a direct competitor for Drift, although there are differences in the service options, e.g. Drift has an academy and scaling pricing.
+Intercom is different in that they have several add-on bundles, further increasing subscription prices to get to their ABM offering.

 Why you need a qualified prospecting process

-Sales prospecting is still a very controversial topic.
-With many “experts” claiming it’s all about inbound leads to close, others say you can’t win the sales game without looking for potential customers (prospects).
+Sales prospecting: many “experts” claim it’s all about inbound leads to close, others say you can’t win the sales game without looking for potential customers (prospects).

 This is why your sales organisation needs a qualified prospecting process that is scalable, replicable and measurable.
-So here’s one way of approaching it.
+Here’s one way of approaching it.

 - Research - successful sales reps choose their research areas carefully.
 Be that leading industry reports or newsletters, trigger events on LinkedIn or Google Alerts or even by connecting with others in the industry.

 - Preparation - being prepared isn’t simply a list of procedures to follow.
-You have to have the right mindset so listen to sales podcasts or read inspiring sales books.
-You need to have a routine so practice list building Monday, outreach Tuesday and follow up phone calls on Thursday.
+You have to have the right mindset, so listen to sales podcasts or read inspiring sales books.
+You need to have a routine: practice list building Monday, outreach Tuesday and follow up phone calls on Thursday.
 A good routine helps you refine what works best for you as an individual and leaves room for meetings on Wednesdays and Fridays.

-- Vidyard - although I have touched upon this as a suitable sales automation tool, using it in the prospecting process can help set you apart from the crowd.
+- Vidyard - although we have touched upon this as a suitable sales automation tool, using it in the prospecting process can help set you apart from the crowd.
 You can also track views, create calls to action and use it as you progress down the sales funnel.
 In those rare occasions where a lead asks to send a proposal, screen record your proposal and send a video so you can track reading activity and reach out at an opportune time.
 It reduces the cold prospecting barrier and is an easy way to prospect, stand out and immediately add value to potential end clients.

 How to manage your leads

-If you’re still with me, good, nothing of note comes easy and sales are hard and competitive so after all that prospecting how you manage your leads is just as important.
-Let’s look at a process you can adapt easily.
+After all that prospecting, how you manage your leads is just as important.
+Let’s look at a process you can easily adapt.

 SLA - Service level agreement

-If your sales team are receiving high numbers of inbound leads, then you need to set a standard SLA - service level agreement to respond within 5 or 10 minutes.
-Note whilst 10 minutes doesn’t seem like a long time, recent studies show those who responded in under 5 have the highest chance of securing a deal.
+If your sales team is receiving high numbers of inbound leads, then you need to set a standard SLA to respond within 5 or 10 minutes.
+Note whilst 10 minutes doesn’t seem like a long time, recent studies show those responded in under 5 have the highest chance of securing a deal.

 Ensure that your CRM is connected to the company website and any landing pages so that you can track your prospects’ activity across your digital channels.
 If your CRM also tracks the documents you share with your customers and prospects, you can always gauge buying signals.
 Look for an activity like recent page visits, especially your pricing or service/product description pages.